The global COVID-19 pandemic has certainly made job search trickier than it already is.

 - How COVID-19 has impacted job postings globally

-- 8 job hunting tips and strategies during this pandemic
+- 8 job hunting tips and strategies you should know

 How COVID-19 has impacted job postings globally